Blog

 Diet

-Your puppy's diet can significantly impact when and how often it needs to poop.
-Growing puppies need essential nutrients like fiber, fatty acids, and beta-carotene.
-These nutrients cause frequent bowel movements, with healthy puppies pooping several times a day.
+Your puppy’s diet plays a significant role in their bathroom schedule.
+Growing puppies need essential nutrients such as fiber, fatty acids, and beta-carotene, which promote frequent bowel movements.
+As a result, healthy puppies typically poop several times a day.

-Healthy puppies will make poop that is solid, smooth, and soft.
-If your puppy's poop is hard or liquid, it may have an intestinal problem.
-You may also need to adjust the diet so they have more fiber, which makes poop firmer and absorbs more water.
+Healthy dog poop is solid, smooth, and soft.
+If your puppy’s stool is hard or liquid, it could suggest an intestinal issue.
+You may need to adjust their diet to ensure they get enough fiber, which helps firm up stool and absorb more water.

 Digestion

-Most young puppies need four hours to digest their food.
-Larger puppies may take a few more hours to digest their food and produce bowel movements.
-Smaller puppies may empty their stomachs in one-and-a-half hours, leading to frequent potty breaks.
+Most young puppies need approximately four hours to digest their food.
+Larger puppies may take slightly longer, while smaller breeds tend to digest their food in about one and a half hours, leading to more frequent potty breaks.

 Age